Greenfield Business Association’s second annual contest was a success!

-This year was the first year the Greenfield Business Association (GBA) hosted a window display contest in conjunction with Greenfield’s Annual Winter Carnival hosted by the Greenfield Recreation Department, and the winner was Smoke Heaven Food and Tobacco Shop at 239 Main St.
+This was the second year the Greenfield Business Association (GBA) hosted a window display contest in conjunction with Greenfield’s Annual Winter Carnival hosted by the Greenfield Recreation Department.
+The carnival celebrated its 101st anniversary this year.

-Other voter favorites included Goose, Greenfield Garden Cinemas, the YMCA and Greenspace Cowork.
-Seventeen downtown businesses entered the contest and created a variety of window displays featuring winter scenes and windows full of love for the community.
+Other voter favorites included Main Street Bar & Grille, Imaginary Bookshop, Mattress Outlet, Looky Here, Aliber's Bridal, Antique Revival, The Recover Project, and Transitions Hair Salon.
+Ten downtown businesses entered the contest and created a variety of window displays featuring winter scenes and windows full of love for the community.
 People cast their votes for their favorites and the votes were counted.

-The GBA partnered with local radio stations WHAI, BEAR Country, The OUTLAW, and EZ107.5, which will award a custom airtime package on the stations worth $3,500 to Smoke Heaven.
+The GBA partnered with local radio stations WHAI, BEAR Country, The OUTLAW, and EZ107.5, which will award a custom airtime package on the stations worth $3,500 total.
 The criteria for winning was the most votes in the GBA’s online voting form.